JackG049/Distributed-Property-Statistics/README.md

 # Distributed Property Statistics

-Computes Irish property statistics in a distributed manner
+Computes Irish property statistics in a distributed manner.
+A video demonstration of the system is included in this directory as dps-video-demo.mp4.
+A report detailing the most important aspects of this project is included in this directory as Distributed\_Property\_Statistics.pdf.

 ## Installation
 **Prerequisites**
 - Java 11
+- Maven
 - Docker
 - docker-compose
 - patience :)